percona/percona-server/doc/source/release-notes/Percona-Server-5.7.18-16.rst

 the client statistics (``FLUSH CLIENT_STATISTICS``) and then both clients were closed.
 Bug fixed :bug:`1661488`.

-|Percona FT| did not pass cmake flags on to snappy cmake.
-Bug fixed
+**Percona Fractal Tree** did not pass cmake flags on to snappy cmake.
+Bug fixed :tdbbug:`41`.
-:tdbbug:`41`.
 The progress status for partitioned TokuDB table ALTERs was misleading.
 Bug fixed :tdbbug:`42`.